-Parameter Settings (Bold=default) Description Field Scan On, Off (After On is selected): "A" Start/Stop, "B" Start/Stop, Interval Turns Field Scan (Time Lapse) record- ing mode on/off.
+Parameter Settings (Bold=default) Description Field Scan On, Off (After On is selected): "A" Start/Stop, "B" Start/Stop, Interval Turns Field Scan (Time Lapse) recording mode on/off.
 When activated, Field Scan forces the camera to take photos or videos even when it is not triggered by a nearby live animal, useful for constant monitoring of an area that might be far away from the camera.
-The user can set the start and stop times for up to two indepen- dent "blocks" of Field Scan recording, as well as the interval time between each photo/video.
+The user can set the start and stop times for up to two independent "blocks" of Field Scan recording, as well as the interval time between each photo/ video.
 To ensure correct operation, avoid setting overlapping start/stop times for Field Scan A and B. Please read the "Field Scan 2x" section of this manual for details on using this feature.
+NOTE: If the "Camera Mode" parameter is set to "Day" or "Night" operation only, that will take priority over your Field Scan settings.
+Set Camera Mode to "24HR" if you are setting day and night Field Scan start and/or stop times.
+Coordinate Input Off, On See "Using the Setup Menu Input Screens" Allows the user to input latitude and longitude coordinates for the camera's location.
+This data will be embedded in the files saved on the camera's SD card (if "On" is selected).
+This makes it possible to see each camera's location as a "pushpin" on Google Earth maps when reviewing a folder full of photos from multiple cameras, or use other "geotag" capable software (Picassa, etc).

-Video Sound (only affects video clips) On , Off Select "On" to record audio along with the video when the camera is set to video mode (saved file sizes will be slightly larger).
+Parameter Settings (Bold=default) Description Video Sound (only affects video clips in Video or Hybrid modes) On, Off Select "On" to record audio along with the video when the camera is set to video mode (saved file sizes will be slightly larger).
 Default Set Cancel, Execute Select "Execute" and press OK to restore all parameters to the original factory default settings.
 If the camera is behaving oddly and you think you may have changed the setting for something accidently (but aren't sure which one), this will reset all parameters to their most commonly used or "generic" settings.